eProsima/Integration-Service-docs/docs/libraries.rst

 		return nullptr;
 	}

-The returned type, can be built using dynamic data, using an already generated IDL statically or implementing it directly as :class:`TopicDataType` subclass.
+The returned type can be built using dynamic data, using an already generated IDL statically or implementing it directly as :class:`TopicDataType` subclass.

 .. code-block:: cpp